ALASdoo/alasdoo_com_v2/content/english/our-story.md

     alt: "A young woman, surrounded by flowers, watering herself. "

   - title: "Work hard, play harder"
     content: "An environment with less stress and more positive energy is what we all strive for.
-Alas is about giving everybody their space and a distraction-free environment, as well as opportunities for fun, relaxation, and socializing."
+Alas is about giving everybody their space and a distraction&#8209;)free environment, as well as opportunities for fun, relaxation, and socializing."
     image: "images/values/play-harder.svg"
     alt: "Young people dancing at the party."